Why Hillary Clinton's Tweet Is The Taking Over The Internet

 Advertisement

-Rand Paul got hit with the phrase when he tried to criticize Obamacare and executive amnesty in the form of a fake text conversation.
+Rand Paul got hit with the phrase when he tried to criticise Obamacare and executive amnesty in the form of a fake text conversation.

 Times Square Ball got the "delete your account" treatment for a very untactful #BlackLivesMatter reference.